Reiryoku-Technologies/Mida-cTrader/README.md

 ```

 ## Documentation
-For the complete usage documentation refer to [Mida](https://github.com/Reiryoku-Technologies/Mida).
+For the complete documentation refer to [Mida](https://github.com/Reiryoku-Technologies/Mida).